gchoinka/gpm/README.md

 It is heavily influenced by gpcxx but it useses boost::variant and std::array for its tree and node representation.
 Gpcxx, on the other hand, uses object polymorphism and custom tree containers (which is not slower, but value semantic and visitor pattern are preferable in my view).
 # Goals
 * use modern C++ futures to make it more easily accessible.
 * use external compiler to converts runtime polymorphism to static compile-time polymorphism.
-  * first test suggests a significant performance improvements (ignoring the compile time overhead)

 # Notes
 At this stage I’m not sure if this library can deliver the promise “close to Metal”, so the M will maybe change meaning.